-Many of the graduates of this program have been successful in gaining employment in law enforcement and criminal justice agencies in Oregon and adjacent states.
+Many graduates have been successful in gaining employment in law enforcement and criminal justice agencies in Oregon and adjacent states.
 The Academy trains applicants for regular and reserve positions in law enforcement agencies throughout southwest Oregon.
 Many agencies hire full-time officers and deputies from their Reserve ranks.

 This rigorous course of study starts in early September and concludes in mid-May of the following year.
-Classes are taught from 7:00 a.m. to 5:30 p.m. on every Saturday.
-This 320-hour program is designed to provide 25 credits toward an Associate Degree in Criminal Justice.
+Classes are taught from 7 a.m. to 5:30 p.m. every Saturday.
+This 288-hour program is designed to provide 6 credits toward an Associate Degree in Criminal Justice.

 Individuals enrolling in this program must meet the following criteria:

 - Not have been convicted by any state or federal government of a crime, the punishment for which could have been imprisonment in a federal or state prison.